innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 [ARGIND](https://www.gnu.org/software/gawk/manual/html_node/Auto_002dset.html) to determine which file you are currently operating on and its position in any possible input collection.
 A variable 'tool_input_id' is also set specifying the current inputs dataset name or collection id.
-Beware that ARGIND will increment 3 between inputs as one is consumed setting tool_input and another setting tool_input_id and the third to specify the input file.
+Beware that ARGIND will increment 3 between inputs as one is consumed setting tool_input, another setting tool_input_id, and the third to specify the input file.
 Something to note is that while Galaxy provides a dataset name to tool wrappers, it [does not provide collection names](https://github.com/galaxyproject/galaxy/issues/11606).

 The following script demonstrates the information provided by the tool wrapper to gawk.
 The tool is provided with a